 What’s the process for calculating average total chiropractic costs?

-The Median Payments for Chiropractic Services by County are calculated using MHDO’s APCD commercial claims data from April 1, 2019 – March 31, 2020.
-These estimates do not include claims for individuals enrolled in Medicaid (MaineCare) or Medicare or payments for the uninsured, and do not include what individuals without insurance pay.
+The Median Payments for Chiropractic Services by County are calculated using MHDO’s APCD commercial claims data from April 1, 2020 – March 31, 2021.
+These estimates do not include claims for individuals enrolled in Medicaid (MaineCare) or Medicare.

 The Steps we Take to Find Procedure Costs